aruparaantony2004/Recreating-Exoplanet-Detection-in-the-Classroom/README.md

 ## How to Use

 1. **3D Printing:**
    - Use the provided STL files to print the components.
+User is encouraged to
 2. **Mechanical Assembly:**
    - Follow the CAD models and assembly images to construct the model.
 3. **Circuit Setup:**